leterDieu/Stellarity-mcoc/wiki/dev/docs/items/armor/ancient_armor.md

 ## Obtaining
 Pieces of Ancient Armor have a 33% chance to generate in any Chest found inside [End Cities](../../structures/end_city.md), except for the ones on Ships.
 It has an additional 36% chance to have random enchantments.

-Each piece can also be crafted by combining different amounts of <i class="icon-fsee icon-fsee-ancient-plating"></i>[Ancient Plating](../other/ancient_plating.md) over the [Altar of The Accursed](../../mechanics/altar_of_the_accursed.md).
+Each piece of Ancient Armor can also be crafted at the [Altar of The Accursed](../../mechanics/altar_of_the_accursed.md), using 4/8/7/5 [Ancient Plating](../materials/ancient_ingot.md).

 ## Set Bonus

-While wearing a full set of Ancient Armor, players gain ability to increase their damage while combo-attacking.
-The bonus is 7% more damage per attack, stacking up to 5 times for a grand total of 35% extra damage.
-This stacks with 10% extra damage from all Armor pieces, meaning the actual damage increase is 45%.
+While wearing a full set of Ancient Armor, players gain the ability to increase damage on consecutive attacks.
+Hitting an enemy increases the damage of the next attack by 5%.
+This stacks up to 5 times for a grand total of 25% extra damage.
+This boost lasts for 2 seconds before vanishing, unless another attack is made.

+The set bonus extra damage stacks with the 10% extra damage from all armor pieces, meaning the actual damage increase is 35%.

 The amount of damage stacks a player has is indicated by differently pitched hit sounds, with higher pitch being equal to higher damage multiplier.

 Additionally, running with a full set of Ancient Armor will produce a purely cosmetic purple trail.
 <figure markdown>